 2. Show it to potential customers and investors.

-The problem is, doing these activities in this order reduces your new product launch’s chances of success in several ways…
+The problem is, that doing these activities in this order reduces your new product launch’s chances of success, especially for startups and SMEs.

 3. Talk to potential investors, show them the market research you have already done and the results you got.
 They will be far more likely to be interested in investing if you can show them tangible interest from your chosen niche.